The Ideal City (painting): Off the Wall

-The Ideal City was featured in Off the Wall, an open-air exhibition on the streets of Baltimore, Maryland from November 2012 through April 2013.
+A reproduction of The Ideal City was displayed at Hopkins Plaza, Baltimore, during Off the Wall, an open-air exhibition on the streets of the city from November 2012 through April 2013.
 A reproduction of the painting was displayed at Hopkins Plaza.
-The original is part of The Walters Art Museum collection.
-The National Gallery in London began the concept of bringing art out of doors in 2007 and the Detroit Institute of Art introduced the concept in the U.S..
+The National Gallery in London began the concept of bringing art out of doors in 2007 and the Detroit Institute of Art introduced the concept in the US.
 The Off the Wall reproductions of the Walters' paintings were done on weather-resistant vinyl and included a description of the painting and a QR code for smartphones.

 The Ideal City of Urbino

 The Ideal City stored in Urbino (Galleria Nazionale delle Marche) was formerly attributed to Piero della Francesca, then to Luciano Laurana, Francesco di Giorgio Martini or Melozzo da Forlì.
 It shows a religious central-plan building in the middle of a square.
 The center of its door is the vanishing point of the painting.
 Behind this building to the right is probably another religious building: a basilica.
 The left and right of the square is limited by richly decorated Italian-style palazzi.